 Looking into the Mallet family of Virginia, I did not have to go very far to discover that Stephen Mallet (b. ca. 1706) and his wife Olive Magdalene Salle (b.
-1710) had a daughter named Marie Magdelaine Mallet, born about 1742 and baptized in King William Parish, Virginia:
+1710) had a daughter named Marie Magdelaine Mallet, born about 1742 and baptized in King William Parish, Virginia.
+The Douglas Register, from the notes of Rev. William Douglas, records:

 [Baptized] 10 Nov 1742-Marie Magdelaine, dau.
 Etiene and Olive Mallet.
-18